 Welcome to T3's official AncestryDNA review.
 Before AncestryDNA came along in 2012, Ancestry was already the biggest genealogy company in the world.
 The DNA testing added a new dimension to the family history site's offering, allowing for integration with family trees, more opportunities to connect with new relatives and better connections into older records.

 If you think that sounds really interesting, you’re not alone.
-More than 15 million people have had an AncestryDNA test so far, which means not only is the database fuller and more likely to have close connections, but it shows there’s a big interest in genealogy.
+It's now one of the best DNA testing kits around: more than 15 million people have had an AncestryDNA test so far, which means not only is the database fuller and more likely to have close connections, but it shows there’s a big interest in genealogy.

-The test gives you some great info about your past, connections with new DNA relatives and your ‘ethnicity estimation’, which means whereabouts in the world you’re likely to have hailed from, but to get access to Ancestry’s records, family tree-building software and community, you’ll need to pay a subscription fee – this isn’t included in the price of the DNA test.
+The test gives you some great info about your past, connections with new DNA relatives and your 'ethnicity estimation’, which means whereabouts in the world you’re likely to have hailed from.
+However, to access to Ancestry’s records, family tree-building software and community, you’ll need to pay a subscription fee – this isn’t included in the price of the DNA test.

 We tried the AncestryDNA testing kit to find out how it works, what it can tell us and whether it’s worth it for family history buffs, as well as everyone else.